sibela46/sfe/README.md

 ### Linear Emotion Model

-This model has been trained with videos of 8 actors speaking angrily and happily, and a linear kernel was used.
+This model has been trained with videos of 8 actors speaking angrily and happily, and with a linear kernel.
 To run an interactive window and test this model, just simply write:

 ```bash
 python sfe.py -m ./models/mrd_happy_angry_linear
 ```

 in the repository's main directory.
-You will have to install the GPy package (I've ound that only python version 2.* works with it)
+You will have to install the GPy package (I've found that only python version 2 works with it)

-## RBF Emotion Model
+### RBF Emotion Model

 This model has been trained with the final model parameters as outlined in the dissertation - an RBF kernel, 30 inducing inputs, lengthscale of 10, 'concat' initialisation of the latent space and videos of all 24 actors speaking both angrily and happily.
 Again, just write: